 Vietnam is relatively a safe country to travel to.
-It has friendly locals, strict gun law and almost no threat of terrorist attack.
-The rate for serious crime is quite low and less likely targeted at foreign tourists.
+It has friendly locals, strict gun law and almost no threat of terrorist attacks.
+The rate for a serious crime is quite low and less likely targeted at foreign tourists.
 However, there’re still risks from traffic and petty crimes you can always avoid if you know these things in beforehand:

 Cambodia is also a relatively safe country for foreign travelers.
 Most frequent crimes against foreign tourists are snatching, pickpocketing and other petty thefts.
-Here are few tips for travelers to Cambodia:
+Here are a few tips for travelers to Cambodia:

 Much more bustling and developed than Cambodia, Vietnam is a wonderful place for shopping, for both quality and quantity.
 All major cities in Vietnam can be your shopping paradise, especially Hanoi and Ho Chi Minh City.
 In Vietnam, the practice of bargain is pretty common and you might find it fun if you can get a hold of it.

 Both countries have fantastic food and street food is a major part of the cuisine here.
 Food in Vietnam and Cambodia is cheap, delicious and various and is a part that can’t be missed during your trip.
 Here are some tips to stay safe and enjoy the food street food here to your heart’s content:

 |Are you thrilled for an adventure to Vietnam and Cambodia right in this year 2020?
 Check out our: |